build-your-own-internet/byoi/README.md

 How to build the internet blog
 Can we build fastly in there?
 Fastly Anywhere
 What about the Fastly control-plane?
 Heavenly/Northstar/Cypress/Tinia/Spotless, etc etc

-### What do we do NEXT?

-Turn this google doc into a readme, create a …

 ### What concepts are involved